El-Mavericko/fraud-pattern-detection-2025/README.md

 The purpose of this documentation is to:
 - Break down the fraud behaviour observed
 - Highlight limitations in current detection systems
-- Explore the alignment with IPQS technology
+- Explore the alignment with current cyber security technology
 - Propose a lightweight pilot framework to test effectiveness

 ---